hb173/hb173/README.md

 Greetings 🙏,

-I am a graduate student at Duke University currently studying for a Master's degree in Data Science.
+I am a graduate student at Duke University currently studying for a Master's degree in Data Science/Machine Learning.

 Insatiable desire to Enquire, Endeavor and Excel in the field of Data Science.